Fairyland Loop Trail in Bryce Canyon

 Hiking the Fairyland Loop in Bryce Canyon

 It took us 8.5 hours to hike both loops with lots of time for photography.
-Otherwise allow between 3 – 3.5 hours to hike just the Fairyland loop.
+Otherwise allow between 3 – 4.5 hours to hike just the Fairyland Loop trail.
+This is a trail where you’ll want to linger and simply take in the landscape.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.